 Empirical studies on what explains differences in the incidence of training are surprisingly consistent in their conclusions: workers who receive more firm-sponsored training are younger, more highly educated, and more likely to have an occupation as managers than those who do not receive such training.
-The reasons for these differences vary.
+The reasons for these differences are unclear.
 The costs of training more highly educated workers could be lower, or alternatively the returns to training such workers may be higher.
 Whatever the case, the higher incidence of training for more highly educated workers is consistent with a greater return on the investment.

-A higher return on investment may also explain the lower incidence of training for older workers.
+Lower returns on investment may also explain the lower incidence of training for older workers.
 However, it is also possible that older workers decline training because they have a lower time horizon in which to recoup their investment.

 At the firm level, the most common finding is that smaller firms provide less training, particularly formal classroom training.
-However, even studies that consider informal on-the-job training find a lower incidence of training among small and medium-sized firms.
-This result is typically explained by informational or credit constraints, in that smaller firms have fewer resources to use on research and information-gathering about training programs.
+However, even studies that consider informal on-the-job training find a lower incidence of training among small- and medium-sized firms.
+This result is typically explained by informational or credit constraints, in that smaller firms have fewer resources to use on research and information gathering about training programs.
 In addition, they have less access to credit in order to invest in training.

 The link between training and innovation

 Relatively few studies have investigated firm-sponsored training as a determinant of firm-level innovation performance.
 This paucity of studies is surprising, as there are numerous reasons to believe that training is essential to successful innovation.